MicrosoftDocs/power-automate-docs/articles/triggers-troubleshoot.md

 It means, the flow tried to establish connection and register the trigger with the app and failed.
 Flow retried and failed and is no longer trying unless the problem is fixed.
-Your flow wont trigger until this problem is resolved.
+Your flow won't trigger until this problem is resolved.

 You can refer to this document
 <https://support.microsoft.com/help/4540228/there-is-a-problem-with-the-flow-s-trigger>